- Cancer Information

 If your income drops because you need to take time off work, there are some options:

-- Call Cancer Council 13 11 20 to see what support may be available
+- Call Cancer Council 13 11 20 to see what support may be available.
+Cancer Council may be able to refer you to a financial adviser or financial counsellor, depending on your location.

 - Centrelink supports carers with a range of payments, including the Carer Payment and Carer Allowance.
-To check eligibility requirements, call 132 717 or visit humanservices.gov.au.
+To check if you are eligible, call 132 717 or visit servicesaustralia.gov.au.

 - Speak to a social worker to see what assistance is available.